How to End a Business Phone Call

-Before you decide that you need to end a phone call, make sure the "business" part of the conversation is complete.
-Have you handled the caller's request or addressed their concern?
-Alternately, is there any additional information you need to collect from them?
+Before you decide that you need to end a phone call, make sure the business part of the conversation is complete.
 You don't want your caller to think that you are avoiding the business at hand, or are cutting them off.
 A good way to initiate the close of a call is to say, "It's been a pleasure talking with you, is there anything else I can help you with?"

-Choose what you say carefully; again, you don't want the caller to feel like they're getting the brush-off.
-Don’t be condescending in your words or your tone of voice.
-But at the same time, try to avoid making statements or asking questions that will prolong the conversation.
-Be assertive, but avoid being rude or impolite.
+Choose what you say carefully.
+Again, you don't want the caller to feel like they're getting the brush-off.
+Avoid any appearance of being condescending in your words or your tone of voice.
+Be assertive, but avoid being rude or impolite and avoid making statements or asking questions that will prolong the conversation.

-Part of every successful business is building relationships with your customers and it is nice to hear about their vacation or their grandchildren.
-This kind of personal attention to detail is particularly important if you're in sales.
+Part of every successful business is building relationships with your customers.
+This could mean listening to them talk about their vacation or their grandchildren.
+Personal attention to detail is particularly important if you're in sales.
 Here's a way to make sure you find that balance between polite chit-chat and wasting time: When you are sure the business portion of the call is ended, look at the clock or call timer on your phone.
 Give the caller another three or four minutes to wrap up before you start winding things down.

-Wait for the caller to pause in their conversation and jump in immediately with a pleasant call end statement. making it clear that you're steering the call to its end.
+Wait for the caller to pause in their conversation before jumping in with a pleasant, call-ending statement that makes it clear that you're steering the call to its end.
 For example:

 - "Well, congratulations on the new house!
 I'm going to wrap up so I can take this next call, but please let me know if there's anything else you need.
 You have my number."